 Tiera Hopes to Inspire Other Black Female Artists: 'It's Nice to Be That Sounding Board'

-The Alabama-born musician opened up about her journey as a musician in a new episode of Spotify's content series Frequency
+The Alabama-born musician opened up about her journey as a musician in a new episode of Spotify's content brand Frequency

 Rising country star Tiera hopes to be an inspiration for other Black female artists.